 Despite my inability to digest his adolescent antics sometimes, I still watch most of his videos.
 As a matter of fact, it’s highly likely that I’ve watched more stradman content than any other since 2015 or so.
 I may complain a lot, but I do enjoy his work.

 Finally, if you’re as big of a fan of thestradman as I am, don’t forget to support him by purchasing some of his latest merchandise.
-His merch business isn’t as important to his bottom line as it is for other YouTubers such as TJ Hunt, Adam LZ, and streetspeed717, but every little bit helps.
+His merch business isn’t as important to his bottom line as it is for other YouTubers, but every little bit helps.